hexbus/bq4847-replacement/README.md

 ## Overview

 Many legacy computer systems used the BQ4847 real-time clock (RTC) chip—an integrated lithium coin-cell battery-backed chip with a typical 10-year lifespan.
-Today, most of these original chips are well beyond their intended service life.
+Today, most of thee original chips are well beyond their intended service life.

 This project provides a drop-in replacement using the newer BQ4802Y clock chip.
 It includes support for a replaceable 3V CR2032 battery via an XH 2-pin connector.
 Note that while the original BQ4847 supported an external 512K SRAM module, this project does **not** include that memory.
 However, the BQ4802Y can still manage external SRAM if present.